lcardsvr/sqlalchemy-challenge/README.md

 |75%	|3.300000|
 |max	|170.200000|

-the summary per station for the year is below:
+The summary per station for the year is below:

-----Summary per station for last year-----

 | Station Name | Min Prcp| Max Prcp| Average Prcp | Count |